TugboatQA/docs/setting-up-services/index.md

 #### Using a Docker image to mirror your production services

 Using a Docker image to mirror your production services in Tugboat works the same as pulling an image for any other Service in Tugboat.
-Simply follow the [steps to set up Services in Tugboat](#setting-up-services-in-your-tugboat), and specify your production image.
+Follow the [steps to set up Services in Tugboat](#setting-up-services-in-your-tugboat), and specify your production image.